Northern Colorado Owlz

-The Northern Colorado Owlz are an independent baseball team of the Pioneer League, which is not affiliated with Major League Baseball (MLB) but is an MLB Partner League.
-They are based in Windsor, Colorado and will play their home games at the under construction TicketSmarter Stadium at Future Legends Complex upon completion of the ballpark.
+The Northern Colorado Owlz were an independent baseball team of the Pioneer League (which is not affiliated with Major League Baseball (MLB) but is an MLB Partner League).
+They were based in Windsor, Colorado, and played their home games at 4Rivers Equipment Stadium at Future Legends Complex.

 In conjunction with a contraction of Minor League Baseball in 2021, the Pioneer League was converted from an MLB-affiliated Rookie Advanced league to an independent baseball league and granted status as an MLB Partner League.
 The league's Orem Owlz of Orem, Utah, relocated to Windsor concurrent with this change to the league.

 With the addition of the Boise Hawks from the former Northwest League, the Pioneer League was left with nine teams for the 2021 season, though this problem was solved when the Owlz elected to sit out the 2021 season to allow for construction of their new ballpark to be completed.
-TicketSmarter Stadium at Future Legends Complex is expected to open in 2022.
-The Owlz will play at Jackson Field at the University of Northern Colorado until then.
+The Owlz initially played at Jackson Field at the University of Northern Colorado.
+TicketSmarter Stadium at Future Legends Complex was expected to open in 2022, but has been delayed several times.
+The continued delays resulted in temporary certificates of operation to expire and the city of Windsor shut down the facilities in April 2025.

+Unable to provide adequate playing conditions for its players, the Owlz resigned from the Pioneer League allowing for the creation of a new team, the Colorado Springs Sky Sox, that will retain its coaches and players and play their remaining home games at blocktickets PARK in Colorado Springs, sharing it with the Rocky Mountain Vibes, to complete the 2025 season.